undisbeliever/terrific-audio-driver/docs/mml-syntax.md

 <br/>

 Global echo commands:
+ * CAUTION: hexadecimal numbers in echo commands are byte values.
+For example `\efb $c0` is the same as `\efb -64`.

-**WARNING:** These commands modify the echo S-DSP registers without any checks.
+ * **WARNING:** These commands modify the echo S-DSP registers without any checks.
    * Excessive echo feedback will continue to get louder and louder, exploding your song.
    * An overflowing FIR filter can pop.
 Excessive filter feedback will continue to get louder and louder, exploding your song.
    * Headphone users should turn down their volume when playing with echo filters/feedback.

 <br/>